 Define, in advance, the type of content you want to use on every stage and on the pages that prospects visit.

-Remember, these don’t have to be on-site content types only - email marketing and retargeting ads that target users who have already looked at items in your shop are very effective content marketing tactics, too.
+Remember, these don’t have to be on-site content types only - email marketing and retargeting ads that target users who have already looked at items in your shop are very effective eCommerce marketing strategies, too.

 To reiterate, content marketing types that can capture customers are: